ethz-asl/tmplanner/README.md

 # tmplanner
 This repository contains a real-time capable informative motion planning framework for terrain monitoring applications using unmanned aerial vehicles (UAVs).
-The framework is suitable for monitoring either discrete or continuous target variables.
+The framework is suitable for monitoring either discrete or continuous target variables and in missions with online adaptivity requirements for targeted regions of interest.

 The planner operates in a finite-horizon fashion, alternating between replanning and plan execution, while taking new sensor data into account.
 The replanning stage consists of two steps: (1) coarse 3D grid search in the UAV workspace and (2) optimization of this trajectory for maximized information/exploratory gain using an evolutionary scheme.